 Jennifer considers herself to be an artist since birth; although, she only minored in studio art in college.
 She has been drawing and painting since she was a child and fondly remembers drawing with Pappy Drewitt, the host of the children’s show Pappyland.
 She started her art career with small, commissioned work in high school and eventually opened her pet-portrait business Jenwin Creations in 2013.
 Her mediums of choice were mainly graphite and colored pencil.
 She eventually transitioned to only watercolor and ink for commissioned work in 2018.
 This technique was born out of experimenting with watercolors while in graduate school.
 She thought the watercolors needed more contrast, so she started stippling over the painting with pen.
 Since then, she has incorporated this style into all her current paintings.

 Jennifer is an intuitive artist and works in whatever mediums and textures she deems necessary for the piece.
 Her current personal work explores a multitude of mediums, textures, and Buddhism.
 She explores different techniques by following her gut.
 “I get an idea in my head, and I need to try it out.
 Whether or not it will work doesn’t matter; although so far I have been pleasantly surprised.”
 One of her recent bodies of work consists of adhering watercolor paper and mat board to canvas and combining the mediums of watercolor, acrylic, ink, oils, and metallics.
 Her work has recently developed further into exploring personal history with her present-day practices in spirituality and Buddhism.

-Jennifer is a member of the San Tan Artists Guild, Artists of the Superstitions, Artists for Conservation, and the Animals and Society Institute.
-She has won awards for her work in Arizona and Colorado and has been in publications by Voyage Phoenix Magazine and the Queen Creek Independent.
-She currently resides in San Tan Valley, Arizona.
+Jennifer is a member of Artists of the Superstitions, Artists for Conservation, and the Animals and Society Institute.
+She has won awards for her work in Arizona and Colorado and has been in publications by Shoutout Arizona, Voyage Phoenix Magazine, and the Queen Creek Independent.
+She currently resides in Phoenix, Arizona with her boyfriend and four cats.